 Perhaps the greater question: Am I afraid to commit to people, to things, to jobs, to houseplants because I’m insatiable, or simply because I’ve not found anything worth dedicating myself to?

 I assure myself I’m a good person.
 I care deeply for my family; I’ve had the same best friends for years.
 Lola gets regular walks and her favorite peanut butter bones every night after dinner.
 I’ve certainly committed to baseball, to reading, to writing, to favorite beverages, and I’ve even finally chosen favorite toothpaste.

-I’m able to commitment, I swear.
+I’m able to commit, I swear.

-Was it the moving all the time?
+Was it moving all the time?

 Sure, that probably has something to do with everything.
 Survival mechanisms kick in when life is reinvented, sometimes by choice and others by happenstance, and all of your belongings are shoved into boxes and totes and shuffled from state to state.
 There is inherent longing in frequent changes.
-It’s easy to want the things you no longer have, but in the same breath it’s even easier to miss the things you’ve never had.
+It’s easy to want the things you no longer have, but in the same breath, it’s even easier to miss the things you’ve never had.
 If I resign myself to a city, to a man, to a mortgage, to a ritual, what happens when something better presents itself?